-The old favourite Beef Stroganoff, slow cooked to succulent perfection.
+The old favourite Beef Stroganoff recipe, slow cooked to succulent perfection.
 Perfect comfort food.

-Doesn’t this Slow Cooked Beef Stroganoff look delicious?
+Doesn’t this Slow Cooked Beef Stroganoff recipe look delicious?
 Ok, ok.
 So brown food doesn’t photograph well.
-But I promise this Beef Stroganoff really is delicious.
+But I promise this really is delicious.

 You know what I love about a good slow cooker recipe?
 The same as a lot of people out there probably.
 You throw your ingredients in the pot in the morning, take the dog for a walk, have some breakfast, read the paper, go and do some shopping and then you return in the afternoon to this glorious aroma wafting around the house.

 The dog looks up, with those big round eyes that say “Is that what I’m having for dinner?”